mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 24, 2017

+**Today's Progress**: Minor fix on the app as it was crashing when ran on actual device.
+Today I learned that privacy settings required by the app need to updated in the Info.plist.

+**Thoughts:** It's always good to test apps on the simulator and on actual device.
+Managed to figure out the root cause just by reading from the forums as this bit of info is not included in the tutorial.

+**Link to work:** [Pitch Perfect App from Udacity] (https://github.com/mandyreal/PitchPerfect.git)

 ### Day 17: January 23, 2017

 **Today's Progress**: Finished the iOS app which I've doing on the side.
 This is the first app for Udacity's Intro to iOS Development course.